Article publishing charges

 Our APC pricing spectrum is sustainable and inclusive.
 This means that for journal pricing we consider journal maturity and open access funding availability in different research communities (see table below).
 In other words, more mature journals and richer communities support and subsidize new journals and communities with less research funding.
 This means that all research communities can benefit from open access publishing.

 The table below displays the general rationale of Frontiers' fee policy.
 Journal-specific APCs are listed on each journal's page, which also contains journal-specific article types.
-Please note that APCs are subject to periodic revision.
+Please note that APCs are subject to periodic revision and that these charges are exclusive of sales tax that can apply.

 Journals in fields that have lower research budgets